Ninad262002/Git-Notes/README.md

 :star: Fork
 A fork in GitHub is a personal copy of someone else's repository that lives in your GitHub account.

+:star: Rebasing
+ Rebase= Make your work on top of the latest changes.

+  Situation
+   You started working on a feature branch.
+Meamihile, new commits were added to main.
+   Your branch is now behind main,
+  What rebase dose?
+  Rebase take your commits, temporarily removes them, updates your branch with the latest main, and then puts your commits back on top.
+  Result: clean, straight commit history (no extra merge commits)

+  Simple example

+     git checkout feature
+     git rebase main
+  This means:
+    1. Git pauses your feature commits
+    2. Updates your branch with main
+    3. Re-applies your commits one by one.

+:star: Cherry-Picking
+Cherry-pick Take one specific commit from another branch and apply it to your current branch. you don't merge the whole branch you pick only what you need

+Simple example

+:- main branch

+:- feature branch with many commits

+you only want one bug-fix commit from feature.

+     git checkout main
+     git cherry-pick <commit-id>

+That single commit is copied and added